 On June 22nd, the Restigouche Multicultural Association staff and a few clients went to the Campbellton Community Garden to plant seeds and seedlings in a few garden beds.
 Throughout the summer they will be tended to by the staff and clients, who will be able to harvest the vegetables and other plants that grew.

-The Restigouche Multicultural Association held its Annual General meeting at our office now located on Water Street in Campbellton on February 21st.
-26 People were present who enjoyed authentic Indian dishes prepared by Manjusha Kumar.
+The Restigouche Multicultural Association held its Annual General Meeting at our office, now located in the City Centre, 157 Water Street Campbellton, on February 21st.
+Twnety-six people were present and everyone enjoyed Indian dishes prepared by Manjusha Kumar.
 Frederic Daigle, Councillor of the City of Campbellton was our MC for the evening.
 There were no changes made to the Board of Directors.

-On February 23rd , The Restigouche Multicultural Association celebrated Black History Month by hosting a fun filled family event at the Dalhousie Lions Club.
-Over 70 people enjoyed the event which included:
+On the 23rd of February, The Restigouche Multicultural Association were proud to celebrate Black History Month by hosting a fun filled family event at the Dalhousie Lions Club.
+Over 70 people enjoyed a festive evening, MC’d by Honoring Ngoutchoup, which included: